Inculcating Curiosity

 In 2009, the Ciudad Real International Airport was completed with a $1.1b investment to serve passengers flying from the greater Madrid area.
 With the Madrid airport becoming increasingly busy, the Ciudad was supposed to ease the load by catering to the growing demand among airlines.

-A brief study of some of these projects highlights the importance of challenging assumptions and questioning the details.
-For startups, some of the biggest breakthroughs come from not following conventional wisdom.
+A brief study of some of these projects highlights the importance of questioning the details.
 For management teams, a common challenge is to inculcate a strong sense of curiosity across organizations — I frequently come across others asking if it is possible to train teammates on questioning the status quo, on seeking to understand the reasons for why we do what we do.

 Organizations are typically shaped after the behaviors of the leadership team.
 Most businesses operate on a set of assumptions, which need to be challenged and fine-tuned with each passing quarter.
-I’ve found the below set of exercises to be a useful starting point in inculcating a sense of curiosity across organizations:
+I’ve found the below set of exercises to be a useful starting point in inculcating a sense of curiosity among teammates:

-• Monthly Business Reviews (MBRs) — serve as an important forum to review progress in key areas, highlight domains in which we want to develop a deeper level of understanding, and question assumptions that we may not think of in the day-to-day operating rhythm.
+• Monthly Business Reviews (MBRs) — serve as a forum to review progress in key areas and highlight domains in which we want to develop a deeper level of understanding.

-• Framing the Agenda — If leaders are constantly asking questions and demonstrating awareness around the limitations of their awareness, so will others within the organization:
+• Weekly All Hands — If leaders are constantly asking questions and demonstrating awareness around the limitations of their awareness, so will others within the organization.
+And the Weekly All Hands is a terrific forum to model curiosity.

 • A dedicated Strategy and Planning team — In organizations operating at scale, the slightest shift in direction can have a profound impact on outcomes.
 With a laser focus on delivering against monthly or quarterly goals, functional teams often do not have the bandwidth to conduct in-depth diagnoses and/or analyses on key strategy questions.
-Having a dedicated strategy and planning team can help build deep perspectives in areas that may otherwise be ignored.
+Having a dedicated strategy and planning team can help build deep perspectives in key areas.

 • Championing the Naysayers — In large teams, naysayers play an important role of being the skeptics in the room that need to be convinced on a given strategy.
 The best teams are able to find a harmonious equilibrium between optimism and pessimism.